Get articles and insights directly in your inbox. Subscribe today.

 SEO long tail is a technique whereby you repeatedly mimic, throughout the content of your webpage, the specific keyword phrases that your target market audience will likely use when searching Google* for what you have to offer.

 Search engines rank your content’s relevance to a search, in part, based on these similarities.
 Thereby, SEO long tail optimises your visibility to the niche audiences that are actively searching for your products, services or content.

 How to Use SEO Long Tail vs. SEO Short Tail

 SEO long tail is differentiated from SEO short tail by the length and specificity of the keywords being used.
 Long tail phrases are generally over three words but are more importantly hyper-relevant and somewhat obscure.
 The utility of SEO long tail comes from the decreased competition for ranking and the increased likelihood that people using those hyper-relevant terms are your target market audience.

-This is a powerful tool for anyone who owns a website or publishes material online.
+Most B2B SEO agencies mention SEO long tail as a powerful tool for anyone who owns a website or publishes material online.
 It is a necessary marketing strategy for any business offering niche products or services and looking to break into a competitive market.
 SEO long tail is about establishing clear lines of communication between your business and your potential customers.